 Section 306.
 Continuous Enrollment

-In order to remain a student in good standing, all students are required to be continuously enrolled in the LL.M. program.
+In order to remain a student in good standing, all students are required to be continuously enrolled starting with the Cohort into which they have been admitted through to completion of the program.
 Students granted permission for time away from the program must enroll in a Continuous Enrollment status and pay the associated administrative fee.
 Students not continuously enrolled will be dropped from the roster of students in good standing and may need to reapply should they wish to return to the program at a later date.